What is Divorce Mediation?

 To calculate your net worth (your assets minus your debts), everything that you own and owe is listed.
 A dollar value is given to each asset.
 Some assets are simple to assign a value, such as cash in a bank account or in a 401(k).
 Financial account statements are readily available for verification.

 After your financial picture is complete, you and your spouse start the important conversation on what you each need now and in the future.
 What assets you value and what can be offered for trade-off.
 You decide what is fair and how best to balance inequity.
-The mediators assist you in your conversation, and help you negotiate a fair division of your marital property and debts, and appropriate child and spousal support amounts if required in your situation.
+The mediator Ide assists you in your conversation, and helps you negotiate a fair division of your marital property and debts, and appropriate child and spousal support amounts if required in your situation.

 A summary of the steps to take: